eplantequebec/mimportal_documentation/README.md

 ## Getting Started
 These 2 powershell scripts build HTML pages that describe the SETs and MPRs in the Portal.
 I made those PS during a MIM contract for a client.
 I wanted something to document the MPR and SET, but I used also that a pedagogic tool.

 They probably have several bugs.
-Do not hesitate to correct and share the code.
+And also, English is not my native language.
+Don't hesitate to correct and share the code!

 ### Prerequisites
 - Windows